bradymholt/cRonstrue/README.md

 ### All Locales

 You can import all locales at once with `cronstrue/i18n`.
 This approach has the advantage of only having to load one module and having access to all supported locales.
-The tradeoff with this approach is a larger module that will take longer to load, particularly when sending down to a browser.
+The tradeoff with this approach is a larger module (~130k, minified) that will take longer to load, particularly when sending down to a browser.

 ```js
 // Node / CommonJS